Shinkansen

 The Shinkansen (新幹線), colloquially known in English as the bullet train, is a network of high-speed railway lines in Japan.
-Initially, it was built to connect distant Japanese regions with Tokyo, the capital, to aid economic growth and development.
+It was initially built to connect distant Japanese regions with Tokyo, the capital, to aid economic growth and development.
 Beyond long-distance travel, some sections around the largest metropolitan areas are used as a commuter rail network.
 It is owned by the Japan Railway Construction, Transport and Technology Agency and operated by five Japan Railways Group companies.

-Over the Shinkansen's 50-plus-year history, carrying over 10 billion passengers, there has not been a single passenger fatality or injury on board due to derailments or collisions.

-Starting with the Tokaido Shinkansen (515.4 km) in 1964, the network has expanded to currently consist of 2,951.3 km of lines with maximum speeds of 260–320 km/h, 283.5 km of Mini-Shinkansen lines with a maximum speed of 130 km/h, and 10.3 km of spur lines with Shinkansen services.
-The network presently links most major cities on the islands of Honshu and Kyushu, and Hakodate on northern island of Hokkaido, with an extension to Sapporo under construction and scheduled to commence in March 2031.
+Starting with the Tokaido Shinkansen (515.4 km) in 1964, the network has expanded to consist of 2,951.3 km of lines with maximum speeds of 260–320 km/h, 283.5 km of Mini-shinkansen lines with a maximum speed of 130 km/h, and 10.3 km of spur lines with Shinkansen services.
+The network links most major cities on the islands of Honshu and Kyushu, and connects to Hakodate on the northern island of Hokkaido.
+An extension to Sapporo is under construction and was initially scheduled to open by fiscal year 2030, but in December 2024, it was delayed until the end of FY2038.
 The maximum operating speed is 320 km/h (on a 387.5 km section of the Tōhoku Shinkansen).
 Test runs have reached 443 km/h for conventional rail in 1996, and up to a world record 603 km/h for SCMaglev trains in April 2015.

-The original Tokaido Shinkansen, connecting Tokyo, Nagoya and Osaka, three of Japan's largest cities, is one of the world's busiest high-speed rail lines.
-In the one-year period preceding March 2017, it carried 159 million passengers, and since its opening more than five decades ago, it has transported more than 6.4 billion total passengers.
+The original Tokaido Shinkansen, connecting Tokyo, Nagoya, and Osaka —three of Japan's largest cities — is one of the world's busiest high-speed rail lines.
+In the one-year period preceding March 2017, it carried 159 million passengers, and since its opening more than six decades ago, it has transported more than 6.4 billion total passengers.
 At peak times, the line carries up to 16 trains per hour in each direction with 16 cars each (1,323-seat capacity and occasionally additional standing passengers) with a minimum headway of three minutes between trains.

-The Shinkansen network of Japan had the highest annual passenger ridership (a maximum of 353 million in 2007) of any high-speed rail network until 2011, when the Chinese high-speed railway network surpassed it at 370 million passengers annually, reaching over 2.3 billion annual passengers in 2019.
+The Shinkansen network of Japan had the highest annual passenger ridership (a maximum of 353 million in 2007) of any high-speed rail network until 2011, when the Chinese high-speed railway network surpassed it at 370 million passengers annually.